auyidi1/azure-video-indexer-samples/VideoIndexerEnabledByArc/aks/readme.md

 ## 2. Manual deployment steps start here

-Follow these steps to deploy the Video Indexer Arc Extention to your Arc K8S Enabled cluster.
+Follow these steps to deploy the Video Indexer Arc Extension to your Arc K8S Enabled cluster.

 ### Hardware and Software Requirements